nithinphilips/spotifyscrape/README.rst

     like ``spotify:track:3HaYLn3KGQ6PF7O3TbhNat``)

 export-playlist
-    Given a Spotify playlist's public HTTP URL, prints the track Title, Artist and Album.
+    Given a Spotify playlist's public HTTP URL or ``spotify:`` URI, prints the track Title, Artist and Album.
 You need to be authorized before you can use this command.
 You can export your private playlists and any other users' public playlists.

 checktoken
     Retrieves or refreshes Spotify authorization token.